michalsn/michalsn.dev/content/posts/codeigniter-htmx-alerts.md

 ## Usage

-Setting an alert is simple as ths:
+Setting an alert is simple as this:

 ```php
 alerts()->set('success', 'Success message goes here.');